-There are eight wonderful lands found within Disneyland.
+There are nine wonderful lands found within Disneyland.
 Within those realms of enchantment, you'll find attractions, characters and — one of our favorite things — delicious food choices.
 Every trip, we like to hop over to one of our favorite Disneyland quick-service restaurants to grab a bite of tasty food to refuel and recharge.
 Restaurants and offerings are always changing, and we toadally love to try new dishes and restaurants.

 Best Disneyland Quick-Service Restaurants

-Royal St. Veranda
+Royal St. Veranda and Harbour Galley

 Jolly Holiday Bakery Café

 Come parade time, Lily loves to hop into the Jolly Holiday for a Jolly Holiday Combo: a very tasty toasted cheese sandwich and tomato soup.
 For our family, it is a great deal because it is big enough for Lily and Mommy Frog to share!
 There are also other delicious deli sandwiches and treats.

-Red Rockett’s Pizza Port
+Alien Pizza Port

 Rancho del Zocalo

 For a taste of local Mexican food, check out Rancho del Zocolo for enchiladas, burritos, tacos or salads.
 This is a hidden gem that's tucked away in Frontierland.
 The hard part is deciding what to order.
 From fresh salads to enchiladas, burritos, street tacos to even cauliflower tacos, it's all so authentically good.